Skip to Content

 How Does the Probate Process Work in Walnut Creek, CA?

-The court will set a hearing date to close out the estate, and if the paperwork is prepared properly and there are no objections to the petition to close the estate, the court will grant the petition, allowing the representative to take the actions necessary to distribute the assets and close the estate.
+The court will set a hearing date to close the estate.
+If the paperwork is prepared correctly and no objections are raised, the court grants the petition, allowing the representative to distribute assets and close the estate.

 Does Every Estate Have to Go Through Probate?